szaumoor/ZSTweaks/README.md

 - Bleeding per hit improved to 1d2 from 1

 Note that this will make the encounter relatively more difficult, obviously.
 Protect your mages, Neera will likely be targeted.
 And promptly chunked.

+**Component 1583:** Make Kachiko's Wakizashi substantially more unique in description and improve it

+I really hate unique items with nothing in the description worth reading, so I tried to add something a bit more worth reading and hopefully not too cringy (see ZSTweaks/unique_descriptions.md for details).
+Nothing is going to contradict the lore anyway.
+The following additions are added:

+- Wisdom penalty (which can kill, technically, and I guess remove spell slots from priests) lasts for 6 rounds now as opposed to 2 rounds.
+- Shadowdancers receive: +10% Hiding skills and +1 THAC0
+- Can cast Shadow Jump three times per day: teleport instantly to a place in sight, becoming invisible for 2 rounds, and becoming unable to critically miss for the duration.

 </details>